Buffalo Wings

 Whole chicken wings vs party wings

 Full chicken wings consist of three parts: the drumette (the upper part resembling a mini drumstick), the wingette (the middle section with two small bones), and the wing tip (the pointed end).
-Whole wings are commonly served as a entrée for a meal.
+Whole wings are commonly served as an entrée.

 Party wings consist of the wingettes and drumette sections of the full wing.
-The wing tip is usually removed as there isn’t much meat on this portion.
-Party wings are often preferred for appetizers, finger foods, or when making buffalo wings.
-Their smaller size makes them easier to handle and typically results in quicker cooking times.
+The wing tip is usually removed since there isn’t much meat on it.
+Party wings are the go-to for appetizers, finger foods, and buffalo wings.
+They’re easier to handle and cook faster.

 A chicken wing with dotted lines showing the separation of drumette from wingette/flat and tip.